Are Compensatory Damages Taxable? A Comprehensive Guide for the Layperson

 Recent Developments and Ongoing Debates

 The landscape of compensatory damages taxation is not static.
 Recent court cases and IRS rulings continue to shape the interpretation of tax laws in this area.
-For instance, there’s ongoing debate about the taxability of damages received for violations of statutory rights, with some arguing that these should be tax-free “personal” damages.
-However, without a “violation of law,” electing such tax treatment may carry risk and result in an audit flag for the IRS.
+For instance, there’s an ongoing debate about the taxability of damages received for violations of statutory rights, with some arguing that these should be tax-free “personal” damages.
+However, without a “violation of law,” electing such tax treatment may carry risks and result in an audit flag for the IRS.
 Be prepared to have the IRS vigorously challenge this tax election.

 Attorney Fee Taxation

-If your settlement or court award is taxable, and your attorney represents you on a “contingency fee” basis, you will have an additional tax burden.
+If your settlement or court award is taxable, and your attorney represents you on a “contingency fee” basis, you will face an additional tax burden.
 Current tax law requires you (the plaintiff) to pay taxes on 100% of the settlement proceeds without deducting the attorney fee portion.
 If this seems unfair to you, rest assured, you are not alone.
-The good news is that Eastern Point Trust Company provides the only known solution – the Plaintiff Recovery Trust, which eliminates your need to pay taxes on the attorney fee portion.
+The good news is that Eastern Point Trust Company offers the only known solution – the Plaintiff Recovery Trust, which eliminates your need to pay taxes on the attorney fee portion.

 Seek Professional Advice